mplattu/happiness-wireless/README.md

 2. Failed to initialise GPS serial device
 3. LittleFS mount failed (required by Otadrive)
 4. Could not open data file for reading
+5. -
-6. Failed to upload data to server
+6. Failed to upload data to server (wifi connection)
+7. Failed to upload data to server (https connection)

 ## Copyright Notice